akarve/ricochet-robots/README.md

         * `10` wall right, no wall bottom
         * `11` wall right and wall bottom
 * `foo.goals.json`
-    * dictionary of meta-data on goal squares (where the robots are headed)
+    * dictionaries of meta-data on goal squares (where the robots are headed)
 * `foo.robots.json`
-    * Bots by color and position
+    * dictionaries of meta-data on robot color, position